 NE are considered as natural operating configurations in such systems with selfish users.
 Therefore, ensuring that the system has efficient NE is desirable (equivalently, a low price of anarchy (PoA)) for network planners.
-Specifically, if the network planner has a limited budget to secure k nodes, an important design problem is to choose a subset of nodes to secure so that the graph restricted to the remaining nodes has low PoA; such a strategy is also referred to as a Stackelberg strategy for the network planner [111].
-Lemmas 30 and 32, which bound the PoA in terms of the network planner.
+Specifically, if the network planner has a limited budget to secure k nodes, an important design problem is to choose a subset of nodes to secure so that the graph restricted to the remaining nodes has low PoA; such a strategy is also referred to as a Stackelberg strategy for the network planner [25].
+Lemmas 3 and 5, which bound the PoA in terms of the network parameters, suggest natural heuristics to design stackelberg strategies for the network planner.
 We discuss this briefly below.

-In the neighborhood model, Lemma 30 shows that PoA is bounded by $\Delta + 1$.
+In the neighborhood model, Lemma 3 shows that PoA is bounded by $\Delta + 1$ .
 Therefore, given a budget to secure k nodes, the Stackelberg question is to choose a subset of nodes to secure, so that the maximum degree of the residual graph is minimized.
-An analogous question, dual to this, is the following: for a given target maximum degree Δ' , choose the smallest set k of nodes to secure so that the maximum degree in the residual graph is Δ' .
+An analogous question, dual to this, is the following: for a given target maximum degree $\Delta'$ , choose the smallest set k of nodes to secure so that the maximum degree in the residual graph is $\Delta'$ .
 Both these versions are NP-complete to solve optimally, but greedy heuristics are likely to perform well.
-In the global model, Lemma 32 shows that the PoA is bounded by $1/\alpha(\mathfrak{G})$.
+In the global model, Lemma 5 shows that the PoA is bounded by $1/\alpha(\mathcal{G})$ .
 The analogous question of finding an optimal Stackelberg strategy is NP-complete in this case also.
-We can use the spectral clustering algorithm of [78], which finds an (α, ε) clustering of low cost using at most an ε fraction of the edges, while ensuring that each cluster has expansion at least α , as a natural heuristic for this problem.
+We can use the spectral clustering algorithm of [19], which finds an $(\alpha, \epsilon)$ clustering of low cost using at most an $\epsilon$ fraction of the edges, while ensuring that each cluster has expansion at least $\alpha$ , as a natural heuristic for this problem.